 CONTACTS FOR COMPLAINTS OR CONCERNS

-If you have any complaints or concerns about your Counselor, you may contact Jim Walter, Executive Director for the Center for Relational Care at 512-492-6200.
+If you have any complaints or concerns about your Counselor, you may contact Jim Walter, Executive Director for the Center for Relational Care SM at 512-492-6200.
 You may also file a complaint with the Counselor’s licensing board.
-The Texas State Board of Examiners of Professional Counselors regulates the practice of Licensed Professional Counselors (LPCs).
-The Texas State Board of Examiners of Marriage and Family Therapists regulates the practice of Licensed Marriage and Family Therapists (LMFTs).
-You may call the toll-free complaint hot line (1-800-942-5540) to request a complaint form for both licenses or obtain more information.
+The Texas Behavioral Health Executive Council regulates the practice of Licensed Professional Counselors (LPCs) and Licensed Marriage, and Family Therapists (LMFTs).
+You may call the toll-free complaint hot line (1-800-821-3205) to request a complaint form for both licenses or obtain more information.
 If you have a complaint concerning the HIPAA Privacy Regulations, you may contact Jim Walter at 512-492-6200, or the U. S. Department of Health and Human Services, Office for Civil Rights, at OCRMail@hhs.gov.

 I have read this entire Agreement carefully.
 I understand the terms of this Agreement and I agree to comply with them.
 I agree that this Agreement will stay in effect until I revoke it in writing.
 I understand that any written revocation must be dated AFTER the date of this Agreement and must be provided to my Counselor at the Center for Relational Care.
 A copy of this Agreement has the same force and effect as the original.